 See further information on how to download the app here.

 NHS test and trace has launched to help reduce the spread of the coronavirus.
 If you are contacted by a tracer, you should self-isolate for 14 days.
 Please be wary of scammers.
 Remember that a contact tracer will never ask for your bank or card details, for money, or for you to call a premium rate number, starting with 09 or 087.
 They would also never ask you to download anything or send someone to your home.
 For more details, please see the NHS test and trace page.

 The Government has recently updated their guidance for volunteers on how to help safely.
 The guidance now contains the most up-to-date information for volunteers to follow.
 They have also published updated guidance about how to volunteer, which contains further guidance about how to volunteer and who can volunteer (and from where).
 It also now contains information about how to volunteer through local authorities.

 Face Coverings Update

-The government has set out a list of face covering exemptions, as they are mandatory in additional enclosed spaces from today (Friday 24 July).
+The government has set out a list of face covering exemptions, as they are mandatory in additional enclosed spaces.

 The exemptions include anyone under the age of 11, or those with disabilities, or hidden health conditions such as breathing difficulties, mental health conditions or autism